Baby Cakes (song): "Bbycakes" version

-In February 2022, a version by Guernsey producer Mura Masa, American rapper Lil Uzi Vert and English singer/producer PinkPantheress featuring English rapper Shygirl was released as the third single from Mura Masa's third studio album Demon Time, titled "Bbycakes".
+In February 2022, a version by Guernsey producer Mura Masa, American rapper Lil Uzi Vert and British singer-songwriter PinkPantheress featuring British rapper Shygirl was released as the third single from Mura Masa's third studio album Demon Time, titled "Bbycakes".
 The song peaked at number 71 on the UK Singles Chart, becoming Shygirl's first entry on the chart.

 Mura Masa described the song as "a mission statement for the vicarious and playful nature that I think popular music needs to be looking to in order to soundtrack those crucial moments of fun and hedonism in an increasingly cynical culture".